UnknownPlatypus/yt-dl-firefox-extension/README.md

 ## What Youtube Dl Firefox Addon does

-This is a firefox addon to which downloads youtube videos using [youtube-dl](https://github.com/rg3/youtube-dl).
+This is a firefox addon to which downloads youtube videos or audio using [youtube-dl](https://github.com/rg3/youtube-dl).

 You can configure youtube-dl to download only audio, or convert into any desired format after installing, or even download full youtube playlists.
 These options are controlled via youtube-dl's own [configuration](https://github.com/ytdl-org/youtube-dl#configuration)